As I use a Mac , my software/advice will be focused

 Mac and iOS

-iWork (Apple's Productivity Applications for the Desktop) now comes in two different flavors.
+iWork (Apple's Productivity Applications for the Desktop) now comes in two different flavors (not counting the iCloud based versions).
 The iWork '09 version, which capped out at Pages 4.3, Numbers 2.3 and Keynote 5.3.
 Then there's the new 'Apple Productivity Apps' versions.
 Starting out with Pages 5.0, Numbers 3.0, and Keynote 6.0.
-The old versions are still available, but they will no longer be updated (they might be patched for security vulnerabilities/bug fixes).
-The old versions and new versions can coexist on a Mac desktop.
-The iOS versions continue to work separately, but the new iOS versions will be compatible with the new desktop versions only.
-In it's current form (which is a confusing mix of desktop, iOS and web-based applications) iWork is a home productivity contender; competing against Microsoft Office and the OpenOffice/LibreOffice productivity suites.
-Most home users don't need the power provided by Microsoft's productivity suite, and Apple's iWork suite provides a suitable alternative to the expensive Office suite. iWork applications are Office compatible (No it's not 100% compatible, but it can open, edit and save documents as Office documents), and the pricing is far more affordable than the behemoth on the block (The Microsoft applications).
+The 'Legacy' versions are still available, but they will no longer be updated (they might be patched for security vulnerabilities/bug fixes).
+The old versions and new versions can coexist on a Mac desktop (although I'm not sure if I need to/should keep both versions).
+The iOS versions continue to work separately, but the new iOS versions will be compatible (file sharing) with the new desktop versions only.
+In it's current form (which is a confusing mix of desktop and iOS applications) iWork is a home productivity contender; competing against Microsoft Office and the OpenOffice/LibreOffice productivity suites.
+Most home users don't need the power provided by Microsoft's productivity suite, and Apple's iWork suite provides a suitable alternative to the expensive Office suite. iWork applications are Office compatible (No it's not 100% compatible, but it can open, edit and save documents as Office documents), and the pricing is far more affordable than the behemoth on the block (The Microsoft applications). .

 iWork consists of three productivity applications and online integration with Apple's iCloud syncing capability: